We’ve been a paying customer for FatCow for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 The extra security is just what you’ll want if you want to ensure that your website doesn’t get blacklisted.

-But there’s just one catch…and it’s a big one.
+There’s just one catch…and it’s a big one.
 You have to be willing to pay for it.

-And full protection (which includes daily malware and vulnerability scans, automatic malware removal, a web application firewall, and more) costs as much as $38.75 per month.
+Full protection (which includes daily malware and vulnerability scans, automatic malware removal, a web application firewall, and more) costs as much as $38.75 per month.

 Other competitors offer the same kinds of security features for no extra fee.

 FatCow Pricing, Hosting Plans & Quick Facts

 Here’s a quick overview of the plans offered by FatCow: